 I really fell in love with the Canadian independent music scene when I began listening to CBC Radio 3 in February of 2009.
 Suddenly I was immersed in a world of bands I would never have heard of and I loved it.
 I have far too many favourite acts to name at this point, but some all-time favourites would be Chad VanGaalen, Owen Pallett, Ghostkeeper and Christian Hansen.

 Aside from music I am part of the editorial staff at Digital Journal.
 I enjoy crossword puzzles, collecting awesome TV shows on DVD, reading and trying to get lost in the city.

 Hey everybody, I’m Laura.
 When not quoting movies and tv shows, under a pile of books, or drinking tea, I’m here writing about the mellower side of Canadian music and helping Michael hold down the fort.
-I recently completed a Master’s degree in Canadian & Indigenous Studies and wrote my thesis on contemporary independent music in Canada.
+I recently completed a Master’s degree in Canadian studies & Indigenous Studies and wrote my thesis on contemporary independent music in Canada.

 Jack Derricourt was born in the same London hospital as Sex Pistols guitar hero Steve Jones.
 Since moving to Canada, he has written for Feedback magazine, toured along the longest highway in the world, and become a literary music journalism obsessive.
 He currently lives in the fourth largest city in North America.
 He remains uncertain as to who would win in a deadly karaoke throwdown: Phil Spector or Brian Eno.